-If the rocks feel warm or hot, it is ready to heat up the tent.
+It is ready to heat the tent if the rocks feel warm or hot.
 So again, be super careful when you are handling hot rocks.

 First, put your hands inside the socks and reach for the end.
 Now, carefully grab the stones, turn your socks inside out, and wrap them up.
 If you have thick material, like leather gloves, this is ideal for handling the rocks.

 You can wrap the stones in a towel or other material that won’t melt.
 Now, these heated rocks can be used to warm up your tent.
-Carefully place these rocks in your tent where you can benefit from them the most.
+Carefully place these rocks in your tent, where you can most benefit from them.